 The general valuation impacts the distribution of rating liability across the municipality.
 It does not provide Council with any additional revenue.
 The distribution of rates is affected each general valuation by the movement in the various property classes.
-The important point from an equity consideration is that all properties must be valued at a common date (i.e. 1 January 2021), so that all are affected by the same market.
+All properties are valued using a common date so that all are affected by the same market.
 Large shifts in an individual property's rate liability only occurs when there are large movements either in the value of a property category (e.g. residential, office, shops, industrial) or the value of certain locations, which are outside the general movements in value across all categories or locations.